 If you need an accent lamp or want more lighting in a room, a torchiere can be your supplement.

 This white bowl shade is designed to cast light upward and offers ambient lighting.

 You can get a torchiere for even cheaper from many online retailers, but be aware that cheaper models are flimsy, made with plastic bases that tend to tip over.

 This lamp is best for those who don’t want to make a major commitment with lighting and just need an affordable one right now, and as some customers mentioned that it gets the job done.

-The Best Showstopper Tripod Floor Lamp: Curzon Adjustable Floor Lamp
+Curzon Adjustable Lamp: Best Showstopper Tripod Floor Lamp